RTXI/rtxi.github.io/_posts/docs/tutorials/2015-04-17-porting-to-rtxi-v2.md

 **3. Add a resize timer**
-At the end of the contructor, after the module has been built and the `refresh` function has been called, add the line:
+At the end of the constructor, after the module has been built and the `refresh` function has been called, add the line:

 {% highlight cpp %}
 QTimer::singleShot(0, this, SLOT(resizeMe()));